Feature lists¶

 Enter a name in the resulting dialog box and click Create feature list.
 The page display updates to show only those features that are part of the new list (highlighted in blue in the Feature List dropdown).

-Add the new features, name your list, and click Create.
+3. Click + Create feature list and enter the new feature list name to save your custom feature list.
 The new list is available for selection across the project (from the Feature List dropdown).

 The Feature Lists tab of the the Data page provides a mechanism for managing feature lists.
 It provides a summary (name, number of features, number of models, created date, and description) of DataRobot-created and custom feature lists and allows you to delete or rename (some) lists to help avoid clutter and confusion.
 A lock() next to the name indicates the list cannot be deleted.